-Students seeking non-degree admission status must have a grade point average of at least 3.0 on a 4.0 scale.
 Non-degree students are limited to 12 hours of graduate study.
 Up to 12 credits of graduate study may be applied to the graduate degree should a non-degree student apply and be accepted to degree-seeking status.
-Should a non-degree student desire additional courses beyond the 12-credit limit, he or she may petition the Graduate Program Coordinator for a waiver of this limit.
+Should a non-degree student desire additional courses beyond the 12-credit limit, they may petition the Graduate Program Director for a waiver of this limit.
 Non-degree seeking students must meet the prerequisites before enrolling in a graduate course or obtain the consent of the instructor.
 Admission requirements for non-degree students are found on page 14 of this catalog.